My herd consists of four horses, four mini donks, and a couple boarder horses.

 Robin is a sweet mare who I love dearly and she’ll either outlive us all or die on this farm with me.
 I’ve had Robin since she was 8 months old and am to blame for why she’s such a weirdo.
 She’s not my favorite of my herd to ride because she can be spooky on occasion and is sensitive to bugs and other external stimuli.
 She’s not above dropping to the ground and rolling with you on her if a scary bug bites her and jumping sideways to avoid a scary tree that she’s co-existed with for the last 15 years of her life isn’t out of the ordinary either.
 She may get in your bubble occasionally, but that’s my fault for raising her like a big dog.
 Robin is one of the most

 neurotic loving horses on the farm.

 Copper is a 2006 Appaloosa gelding.
-I hate to play favorites, because they’re all great ponies, but he is a special goober that is full of personality.
 It took some time (and a great trainer) before Copper and I started to work together well as a team.
-We spent 2014 with this trainer getting my confidence back after several years out of the saddle.
-Now my and Copper’s working relationship is much healthier.
-I was hoping he and I could one day compete in dressage/western dressage here locally, but we’ve been up against it here lately, and after a year of mysterious lamenesses in 2016, he has been diagnosed with Lyme disease.
+We spent 2014 with a trainer getting my confidence back after several years out of the saddle.
+I was hoping he and I could one day compete in dressage/western dressage here locally, but we’ve been up against it with lameness issues.
+After a year of mysterious lamenesses in 2016, he was diagnosed with Lyme disease, which we treated successfully.
 In the spring of 2018 he was diagnosed with navicular in both front feet and is mostly retired to pasture life with occasional riding.
 He is the inspiration for the naming of this blog, because he epitomizes my affinity for ponies with stars.